Built in 2005, the Denali Visitor Center and its surrounding "campus" are worth a stop, either at the beginning or end of your trip.

 The center offers visitors a chance to learn more about the park by speaking with park rangers, viewing the park film, "Heartbeats of Denali," and exploring an exhibit area.

 About thirty yards from the visitor center, the Morino Grill offers all-day coffee and boxed lunch service, plus made-to-order lunch and dinner.
 The grill is operated by Doyon/ARAMARK Joint Venture (JV), our largest concessioner.
 Note: This is the only restaurant in Denali, although snacks and some food can be purchased at the Denali Bus Depot or Riley Creek Mercantile.

-Alaska Geographic Bookstore
+Alaska Geographic Park Store

 Learn more about Alaska Geographic

-Baggage Claim and bus stop
+Baggage Claim and Bus Stop

 Adjacent to the grill, Baggage Claim allows folks to leave bags for a few hours, or several days.
 It is also the main "lost and found" for the park.

 There is also a bus stop here, with regular service by courtesy buses.
-These free buses travel the same part of the Park Road that you may drive in your own vehicle.
+These free buses travel the same part of the Denali Park Road that you may drive in your own vehicle.

-Learn more about courtesy buses
+Learn more about free buses

 Alaska Railroad Depot